 I stayed trying to gain trust and respect.
 I never could.
 I made mistakes.
 But I tried.

 The acknowledgement of my imperfection was the tool that was manipulated to control me.
-The attempt was to grind into me just how imperfect I was.
+The attempt was to grind into me just how imperfect – how less than – I was.

 So yes.
 The discussion is important.

-As long as it is still happening.
-It will always be important.
+As long as it’s still happening, it will always be important.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!